fedemagnani/Binance_Watcher.js/README.md

 # Binance_Watcher.js
-A simple script that allows you to download historical price data from all pairs against BUSD, USDT, BTC, BNB, ETH and to apply simple statistics on it.
+A simple script that allows you to download historical price data of all pairs against **BUSD**, **USDT**, **BTC**, **BNB**, **ETH** from Binance.
+This script allows you to get statistics from the price candles and to apply basic concepts of [Modern Portfolio Theory] (https://en.wikipedia.org/wiki/Modern_portfolio_theory#:~:text=Modern%20portfolio%20theory%20(MPT)%2C,a%20given%20level%20of%20risk.&text=It%20uses%20the%20variance%20of%20asset%20prices%20as%20a%20proxy%20for%20risk.) by Harry Markowitz.

+Candles, portfolio weights and returns are also saved in CSV format.

+## Getting started
 This program requires NodeJS to be installed: https://nodejs.org/it/download/

-If you want to add other timeframes, just populate the array called "timeframes" at the top of main.js script If you want to change the quote assets, just edit the array called "quoteList" at the top of  main.js script

 STEPS: